How to improve After Effects and Duik performance

 After Effects is not a character rigging and animation application.
 Animating characters in After Effects is interesting though, thanks to it letting you work directly on the actual, rendered, animation.
 After Effects is very good at manipulating pixel assets (better than vectors), which makes it a decent software for cut-out character animation.

 These last two decades, a lot of third-party tools were built on top of these features, specifically made for character animation; Duik was the first in 2008, followed by others (Rubberhose, Joystick and Sliders, etc.).
 Before that, there was no proper character rigging in After Effects, and it was fine.
 Duik and these other tools brought high-level rigging and animation to After Effects, and great films were made with this technique, but it also brought a lot of performance issues.
-The way a compositing application like After Effects work is not made for performance.
+The way a compositing application like After Effects works is not made for performance.

 It is important to always keep in mind what is going to slow down After Effects when animating characters and props, to be able to organize your projects in a way to limit these performance issues, and adjust the settings of your tools accordingly.